-Any student who fails to reach the cumulative GPA required to demonstrate satisfactory academic progress will be academically suspended for the next semester (Online: four five-week terms).
-A student who is academically suspended will not be allowed to enroll in any courses for the equivalent of one semester.
+Probationary students who fail to earn at least a 2.0 GPA during the probationary semester will be academically suspended.
+Students who are academically suspended will not be allowed to enroll in any courses for the equivalent of one semester.

-A student who is academically suspended for the first time may be re-entered into the desired program after one semester of absence by completing the Application for Re-Entry.
-If the application is approved by the Registrar and Dean or Admissions Committee, the student may be able to return on Academic Probation.
+A student who is academically suspended may apply for Re-Admission to Grace after one semester of absence.
+The application must include an appeal to the Educational Policies Committee which includes:

-A student who is academically suspended for a second time must petition the Educational Policies Committee for re-entry after one semester of absence.
-The petition must include evidence that the difficulties previously encountered have been overcome and that completion of the degree requirements can reasonably be expected.
+- a personal statement explaining what extenuating circumstances prohibited the student from meeting the Satisfactory Academic Progress - evidence that the difficulties previously encountered have been overcome - established accountability to assure that completion of the degree requirements can reasonably be expected.

 The decision of the Educational Policies Committee is final, with no option to appeal.

-A student who becomes academically suspended because of extenuating circumstances may appeal the decision to the Educational Policies Committee.
-A student's participation in academic support efforts (GE 098, GE 099 or an Academic Success Plan) will be considered when making this determination.
+A student whose academic challenges were substantively impacted by extenuating circumstances may appeal the decision by submitting an Academic Appeal form.
+The student's participation in academic support efforts (GEN 100, GEN 120 or an Academic Success Plan) will be considered when making this determination.
+The appeal must be submitted within four weeks of receiving notification of the suspension.